 The secretaries in this organisation perform a vital role in delivering a first class service to clients, both internal and external.
-They work in a highly pressurised environment where behaviours can sometimes be driven by this pressure are reactive rather than thought through.
-This means the secretaries need to respond to aggression which is understandable, but still unnecessary and needs to be handled delicately as well as assertively.
+They work in a highly pressurised environment where behaviours can sometimes be driven by this pressure and are therefore reactive rather than thought through.
+This means the secretaries need to respond to aggression which whilst understandable, is still unnecessary and needs to be handled delicately as well as assertively.

-We developed a half day workshop with a blend of discussion on the secretaries’ individual situations, which meant the session was focussed on the issues they wanted address.
+We developed a half day workshop which included a blend of discussion on the secretaries’ individual situations, which meant the session was focussed on the issues they wanted address.
 We focused on:

 - Identifying specific assertive responses to aggressive behaviours.